byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 Download and install ParaView: [paraview.org](https://www.paraview.org/download/)

-Some of the examples call ParaView through the Julia command `run('paraview')`, which is equivalent to calling ParaView from the terminal by typing `paraview`.
+Some of the examples call ParaView through the Julia command ```run(`paraview`)```, which is equivalent to calling ParaView from the terminal by typing `paraview`.
 If you are using a Linux distribution, in order to be able to call ParaView with the command `paraview`, add the ParaView binary to the user-level `bin` folder through a symbolic link:
 ```bash
 sudo ln -s /path/to/your/paraview /usr/local/bin/paraview
 ```